mstksg/inCode/copy/entries/monad-plus-2.md

 <aside>
     ###### Aside

+Hi again; remember, these asides are for people who might be unfamiliar with Haskel syntax.
+If you are comfortable already, feel free to ignore these.

-When we say something like `genericHalve 8 :: Maybe Int`, it means "I want `genericHalve 8`...and I want the type to be `Maybe Int`."
+No, when we say something like `genericHalve 8 :: Maybe Int`, it means "I want `genericHalve 8`...and I want the type to be `Maybe Int`."
 This is necessary here becuase in our `genericHalve` can be *any* MonadPlus, so we have to tell ghci which MonadPlus we want.